FloatingArrayDesign/MoorDyn/docs/structure.rst

 General:

-- env: a pointer to a global struct holding environmental settings
+- *env*: a pointer to a global struct holding environmental settings
-- waves: a pointer to a global object representing Waves in the system
+- *waves*: a pointer to a global object representing Waves in the system

-Unique to Body:

 Attachments:

-- attachedC: a vector of pointers to Connection objects, indicating all the connections attached to the body
+- *attachedC*: a vector of pointers to Connection objects, indicating all the connections attached to the body
-- attachedR: a vector of pointers to Rod objects attached to the body.
+- *attachedR*: a vector of pointers to Rod objects attached to the body.
-- rConnectRel: a vector<vec> of 3d vectors describing the attachment points locations for Connections
+- *rConnectRel*: a vector<vec> of 3d vectors describing the attachment points locations for Connections
-- r6RodRel: a vector<vec6> of 6D vectors describing the attachment points and orientation of eac rod.
+- *r6RodRel*: a vector<vec6> of 6D vectors describing the attachment points and orientation of eac rod.

 Body Properties (set upon call to Body::setup()).
 Note that these are all set to zero for all Body types other than FREE, as they are not relevant to COUPLED or FIXED scenarios:

-- body_r6: 6D reference point for the body.
+- *body_r6*: 6D reference point for the body.
-- body_rCG: 3D location of body center-of-gravity
+- *body_rCG*: 3D location of body center-of-gravity
-- bodyM: real number describing the body's mass
+- *bodyM*: real number describing the body's mass
-- bodyV: real number describing the body's volume
+- *bodyV*: real number describing the body's volume
-- bodyI: 3d Vector describing the inertia diagonal components of the body
+- *bodyI*: 3d Vector describing the inertia diagonal components of the body
-- bodyCdA: 6D vector describing the body's drag coefficients
+- *bodyCdA*: 6D vector describing the body's drag coefficients
-- bodyCa: 6D vector describing added-mass coefficients
+- *bodyCa*: 6D vector describing added-mass coefficients

 Values describing the body's state:

-- r6: 6D vector describing body's position
+- *r6*: 6D vector describing body's position
-- v6: 6D vector describing body's velocity
+- *v6*: 6D vector describing body's velocity
-- r_ves: 6D vector describing fairlead position if a coupled body (may be different than overall r6)
+- *r_ves*: 6D vector describing fairlead position if a coupled body (may be different than overall r6)
-- rd_ves: 6D vector describing fairlead velocity if a coupled body (may be different than overall v6)
+- *rd_ves*: 6D vector describing fairlead velocity if a coupled body (may be different than overall v6)
-- F6net: 6D vector describing total force/moment vector on node
+- *F6net*: 6D vector describing total force/moment vector on node
-- M: 6x6 matrix representing total body mass + added mass
+- *M*: 6x6 matrix representing total body mass + added mass
-- m0: 6x6 matrix representing 'starting mass' matrix of body, not taking into accound rod elements.
+- *m0*: 6x6 matrix representing 'starting mass' matrix of body, not taking into accound rod elements.
-- OrMat: 3x3 matrix representing orientation of the body
+- *OrMat*: 3x3 matrix representing orientation of the body
-- U: 3D vector of wave velocity at reference point
+- *U*: 3D vector of wave velocity at reference point
-- Ud: 3D vector of wave acceleration at reference point
+- *Ud*: 3D vector of wave acceleration at reference point
-- outfile: pointer to the main output file for the body
+- *outfile*: pointer to the main output file for the body

 Misc:

-- number: a unique int id identifying the body
+- *number*: a unique int id identifying the body
-- type: FREE, COUPLED, or FIXED, describing the "type" of body to be modeled
+- *type*: FREE, COUPLED, or FIXED, describing the "type" of body to be modeled

 Angles criteria
 ---------------

-In the following figure the angles criteria is schematically depicted:
+In the following figure the 6DOF object orentation angles convention is depicted:

 .. figure:: angles.svg
    :alt: Angles criteria schematic view

-Indeed, the roll and heading angles, :math:`\phi` and :math:`\psi`, follow the right hand criteria, while the pitch angle, :math:`\theta`, follows the left hand criteria.
+The roll and yaw angles, :math:`\phi` and :math:`\psi`, follow the right hand criteria, while the pitch angle, :math:`\theta`, follows the left hand criteria.
 This way the classic rotation matrices can be considered,